XamarinUniversity/build2018-labs/lab2/README.md

 ### XAML User Interface definitions

 The app uses [XAML](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-basics/) to construct and display the user interface for each page.
-Each XAML file has a corresponding code-behind (**xam.cs**) file, which may have a little connecting logic in it, particularly for navigation.
+Each XAML file has a corresponding code-behind (**xaml.cs**) file, which may have a little connecting logic in it, particularly for navigation.
 However, most of the programmed logic is contained in the [ViewModels Folder](#viewmodels-folder).

 | XAML | Description |
 |------|-------------|